dfilan/dfilan.github.io/_posts/2020-02-29-analytic_perspective_ai_alignment.md

 ## Background beliefs

 - I am imagining a future world in which powerful AGI systems are made of components roughly like neural networks (either feedforward or recurrent) that have a large number of parameters.
-- Futhermore, I'm imagining that the training process of these ML systems does not provide enough guarantees about deployment performance.
+- Furthermore, I'm imagining that the training process of these ML systems does not provide enough guarantees about deployment performance.
   - In particular, I'm supposing that systems are being trained based on their ability to deal with simulated situations, and that that's insufficient because deployment situations are hard to model and therefore simulate.
     - One reason that they are hard to model is the complexities of the real world.
 	  - The real world might be intrinsically difficult to model for the relevant system.
 For instance, it's difficult to simulate all the situations in which the CEO of Amazon might find themselves.